For urgent consular assistance call

 To drive in Kosovo, you need to carry your valid Australian licence.

-We recommend also getting an International Driver’s Permit (IDP).
+Getting an International Driver's Permit (IDP) is recommended.
 Get your IDP before leaving Australia.

 If you break traffic laws, authorities may take your driver's licence.